General Statement of Duties:

 B. Complete reports, documentation and surveys in a timely, thorough and professional manner.

-C. Utilize the Paraprofessional Resource Center as a resource for community development and the Multicultural Advisor Community Board for as a resource for your position.
+C. Utilize the Paraprofessional Resource Center as a resource for community development.

 4. Health and Safety